erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 ### CC1101 driver

 File *cc1101.py* contains the CC1101 driver.
 It is inspired by various versions written in C which can be found on GitHub.
 See the file header for the specific repositories I used.
 I tried to copy as many comments from the original libraries as possible.
 This version does nothing new, only difference is it is coded in MicroPython.
-The relevant aspects of your microcontrollers and hardware design must be recorded in *config.py*.
+The relevant aspects of your microcontroller and hardware design must be recorded in *config.py*.
 The code in the driver itself is hardware and design agnostic.
 The code in this repository assumes you are using the hardware as specified in the previous paragraph.
 By running just *cc1101.py* by itself the connection to the CC1101 module is tested.
 If successful output like this will appear:

     Status byte 0x3d 0b111101
     VERSION 0x14